Finding the right accounting software for your organization is one of the most crucial decisions you’ll make.But what is accounting software?

 Most accounting software can be placed under one of four broad categories, depending on their features and use cases.

-However, it is possible to integrate the best features of each category to form a comprehensive accounting suite for your business.
+However, it is possible to integrate the best features of each category to form a custom comprehensive accounting suite for your business.

 Here is an overview of the 4 types of accounting software:

 Billing and Invoicing Systems

 What is an invoicing and billing system, and how does it work?

 Billing is the process of creating and sending invoices.
 An invoice is a document sent to the buyer from the seller containing details of the trade.

 It’s with this invoice that the seller demands payment.
 An invoice contains a breakdown of the various items that add up to make the total bill.